-Mechanical Pencil .7 and a Kneaded Eraser (your pencil eraser leaves fibers and bruises the paper.

-We'll be drawing a lot with a fine point permanent marker.
-I use the Faber-Castell Artist's Pen.
-XF or Small Point in Black or Sanguine.
+Mechanical Pencil .7 and a Kneaded Eraser (your pencil eraser leaves fibers and bruises the paper.)
+For my Quick Sketch and Journaling classes I use the Faber-Castell Artist's Pen.
+0.3 XF or Small Point in Black, Sepia or Sanguine.
 An extra fine point Sharpie will do.
+Other brands: Rotring and Micro-line are great brands of permanent markers too.